Harold Halibut: digital stop-motion with real models

 The artisanal process began with building physical models, from characters to complete sets.
 Using RealityCapture, each piece was scanned to generate high-fidelity 3D models.
 Then, those assets were integrated into Unity, where textures and lights were applied to preserve the look of clay and cardboard.
 The engine handles interpolated animation, but the soul of the game remains the imperfection of handmade work.

-When Your Character is Made of Clay and You're Not 😅
+When Your Character Is Made of Clay and You Are Not 😅

 Imagine spending hours sculpting a face in clay, scanning it, and then watching it move with Unity bugs.
-The team must have prayed that the engine wouldn't confuse a clay wrinkle with a mesh error.
+The team must have prayed that the engine wouldn't mistake a clay wrinkle for a mesh error.
 In the end, they managed to make a world of models feel more alive than many games with photorealistic graphics.
-But beware of the dust: cleaning the models is the real endgame.
+But beware of dust: cleaning the models is the true endgame.